Development WebServer on OSX Lion – HomeBrew/MariaDB/PECL

 In Terminal, do:

-Shell commandbrew install gnu-sed
+Shell commandbrew install mariadb

 During installation you will be notified of two Terminal command you will need to do a few steps after installation.
 This is a copy command to copy a file to the LaunchAgents folder and one to add the MySQL loader to the startup sequence.
 Look for it, but don’t worry; as long as you keep the Terminal window open, you can scroll back to copy it later.

-These commands will configure your MariaDB server;
+These commands will install the MariaDB server;

 Shell-Scriptunset TMPDIR

-mysql_install_db --verbose --user=`whoami` --basedir="$(brew --prefix mariadb)" --datadir=/usr/local/var/mysql --tmpdir=/tmp
+mysql_install_db --verbose --user="$(whoami)" --basedir="$(brew --prefix mariadb)" --datadir=/usr/local/var/mysql --tmpdir=/tmp

 cp $(brew --prefix mariadb)/support-files/my-small.cnf /usr/local/var/mysql/my.cnf